marian-nmt/marian/README.md

     cmake .. -DKENLM=path/to/kenlm

 On Ubuntu 16.04, you currently need g++4.9 to compile and cuda-7.5, this also requires a custom boost build compiled with g++4.9 instead of the standard g++5.3.
-The binaries are not compatible. g++5 support will probably arrive with cuda-8.0.
+The binaries are not compatible.

     CUDA_BIN_PATH=/usr/local/cuda-7.5 BOOST_ROOT=/path/to/custom/boost cmake .. \
     -DCMAKE_CXX_COMPILER=g++-4.9 -DCUDA_HOST_COMPILER=/usr/bin/g++-4.9

+With cuda-8.0 (RC) it is possible to use g++5 (but not g++6) which makes most of the above tricks obsolete.

 ## Vocabulary files
 Vocabulary files (and all other config files) in AmuNMT are by default YAML files.
 AmuNMT also reads gzipped yml.gz files.